Monoclonal antibody therapy: Antibody structure and function

 Immunoglobulin G (IgG) antibodies are large heterodimeric molecules, approximately 150 kDa and are composed of two kinds of polypeptide chain, called the heavy (~50kDa) and the light chain (~25kDa).
 The two types of light chains are kappa (κ) and lambda (λ).
 By cleavage with enzyme papain, the Fab (fragment-antigen binding) part can be separated from the Fc (fragment crystallizable region) part of the molecule.
 The Fab fragments contain the variable domains, which consist of three antibody hypervariable amino acid domains responsible for the antibody specificity embedded into constant regions.
 The four known IgG subclasses are involved in antibody-dependent cellular cytotoxicity.

 Antibodies are a key component of the adaptive immune response, playing a central role in both in the recognition of foreign antigens and the stimulation of an immune response to them.
 The advent of monoclonal antibody technology has made it possible to raise antibodies against specific antigens presented on the surfaces of tumors.
 Monoclonal antibodies can be acquired in the immune system via passive immunity or active immunity.
 The advantage of active monoclonal antibody therapy is the fact that the immune system will produce antibodies long-term, with only a short-term drug administration to induce this response.
 However, the immune response to certain antigens may be inadequate, especially in the elderly.
 Additionally, adverse reactions from these antibodies may occur because of long-lasting response to antigens.
 Passive monoclonal antibody therapy can ensure consistent antibody concentration, and can control for adverse reactions by stopping administration.
 However, the repeated administration and consequent higher cost for this therapy are major disadvantages.

 Monoclonal antibody therapy may prove to be beneficial for cancer, autoimmune diseases, and neurological disorders that result in the degeneration of body cells, such as Alzheimer's disease.
 Monoclonal antibody therapy can aid the immune system because the innate immune system responds to the environmental factors it encounters by discriminating against foreign cells from cells of the body.
 Therefore, tumor cells that are proliferating at high rates, or body cells that are dying which subsequently cause physiological problems are generally not specifically targeted by the immune system, since tumor cells are the patient's own cells.
 Tumor cells, however are highly abnormal, and many display unusual antigens.
 Some such tumor antigens are inappropriate for the cell type or its environment.
-Monoclonal antibodies can target tumor cells or abnormal cells in the body that are recognized as body cells, but are debilitating to one's health.
+Monoclonal antibodies can target and mark tumor cells or abnormal cells in the body that are recognized as body cells.